tytydraco/yessleep/out/Most_of_the_people_around_me_have_disappeared_and_I_seem_to_be_the_only_one_who_remembers_them_Yesterday_we_captured_one_of_the_things_that_erased_them_Final_Update.md

 The man I kidnapped at Dr. Wakefield’s request remembered the erased.
 So did I. There was something important there.
 We needed to stick together.

 I don’t know what I expected, bolting full-tilt at the thing dressed in Dr. Wakefield’s skin, but I expected *some* sort of resistance.
 Snarling teeth, or sprouting tentacles, or a psionic offensive.
 Just…something.

-But it gave me no such resistance.
+But it gave no such resistance.

-The Grift smiled at me, hands at its side: world-eater abruptly turned pacifist.
-It even shifted a few steps to the side, graciously opening the path between the cathedral proper and the recording studio.
+The Grift smiled at me, hands pinned to its side: world-eater abruptly turned pacifist.
+It even shifted a few steps, graciously opening the path between the cathedral proper and the recording studio.
 The concession gave me pause, but maybe that was the intent, I considered.
 Maybe it wanted to infuse doubt.
 It seemed to feed on confusion.

 Or maybe I was a gibbon speculating about nuclear physics.
 The Grift was some incomprehensible cosmic entity: who *knows* why it does what it does, so what chance did I have to understand it?